Beaufort, Malaysia: History

 Originally set up to help economic development of the interior of Sabah, Beaufort's early prosperity was closely linked to rubber cultivation.
 During World War II, it was the site of a battle between Japanese and Australian forces in late June 1945.

 Economy

 Its current prosperity depends on the booming palm oil industry, rubber, pineapple, mangoes, durian and livestock.

 Transportation

 Beaufort railway station is a stop on the Sabah State Railway (Jabatan Keretapi Negeri Sabah) line from Tanjung Aru to Tenom.
 Beaufort is usually visited by tourists for white-water rafting through the nearby Padas Gorge on the Padas River, which is rated as a Grade 2 to 4 river.

 Healthcare

 Medical services are provided by the 140 bed government hospital which has primary care and basic secondary care services.
 There are three private practitioners within the town area.

 Shopping

 The open-air market, locally known as tamu, is held weekly from Friday evening until Saturday afternoon.
 Local produce such as fresh fruits, vegetables, fresh meat and live poultry are sold.

-There is a recently developed shopping area which includes superstore branches such as Servay, BestMart and CNF Hypermarket.
-Food and beverage outlets like Pizza Hut, BTC, Marrybrown and KFC are also available.
+There is a recently developed shopping area which includes superstore branches.